travis-perl/helpers/README.md

     generation process if it has heavy dependencies, such as Dist::Zilla, and testing is being done on a freshly built perl.

+    Makes a local::lib that is blank.

     Defaults to true.

+  * `LOCAL_LIB_CACHE`

+    The directory used to cache the local::lib used if you specify `local-lib cache`.

+    Defaults to `$HOME/.perlbrew-cache`.

   * `CPAN_MIRROR`